shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

     <td class="Not Providing">
 		SD does not engage high beam during low light conditions when there is no oncoming traffic (7) <br><br>
 		SD does not reengage high beam during low light conditions when oncoming traffic has cleared <br><br>
-		SD does not engage high beam at start of testing to verify functionality <br><br>
+		SD does not engage high beam at start of testing to verify functionality
     </td>

     <td class="Providing">
 		SD turns on high beam when environment ahead is foggy <br><br>
-		SD turns on high beam when closer than 500ft from oncoming vehicle <br><br>
+		SD turns on high beam when closer than 500ft from oncoming vehicle
     </td>

     <td class="Too Early / Too Late / Out of Order">